Joystream/joystream/testnets/rome/README.md

 # Overview

-After planning a new testnet, we produce a new release plan.
+During the planning stages of a new testnet, we produce a new release plan.

 While working on [Acropolis](/testnets/acropolis), we decided to abandon the approach of creating a single `Release Project` kanban board on GitHub.
 These quickly became bloated, and created more confusion than value.
 We instead created [Tracking Issues](#tracking-issues) for the two major component of the release - the [forum](https://github.com/Joystream/joystream/issues/47) and the [storage node](https://github.com/Joystream/joystream/issues/57).
 These made it far simpler to get a good grasp of completed and outstanding items at a high level.